-This was a once-in-a-lifetime opportunity for loco owners and their families, and the public, to visit the private Mana Ariki Marae and Railway to operate and ride on the longest miniature railway in New Zealand.
-This weekend was especially for 7 1/4" scale steam, diesel and electric locomotives and was held from 6-10 January 2011.
+A special once-in-a-lifetime opportunity to visit the private Mana Ariki Marae and Railway was organised especially for 7¼" scale steam, diesel and electric locomotives from 6-10 January 2011.

-The Mana Ariki Marae and Railway is just 6 km north of Taumarunui in the central North Island of New Zealand on the east side of the river.
+The Mana Ariki Marae and Railway just 6 km north of Taumarunui in the central North Island of New Zealand.
+The main line is 3000 metres long and it climbs 16 metres up the mountain at an average of 1.6% gradient to the summit and the downgrade is 3.2%.

 ALEXANDER PHILLIPS CBE QSM - MANA ARIKI MARAE AND RAILWAY - TAUMARUNUI